sudopluto/learning-how-to-live/age-20.md

 - random
   - got first hawaiian shirt
   - got a haircut I liked for the first time ever
+  - saw 4th of july fireworks from penthouse of 888 boylston
   - stopped distro-hopping (completed an entire semester without switching)
       - pop os
         - 18.04 -> 18.10